Close

 • Compulsive Use of Devices: Adults who are chronically online might exhibit a compulsive need to check their phones or computers, even during important tasks or social interactions.
 This behavior can lead to a significant decline in productivity and attention to personal relationships.

-• Fatigue and Tiredness: Since too much screen time makes it harder to sleep, a lot of chronically online adults tend to show signs of fatigue and general tiredness.
+• Fatigue and Tiredness: Since too much screen time makes it harder to sleep, a lot of extremely online adults tend to show signs of fatigue and general tiredness.

 • Work Issues: They may struggle at work with productivity or concentration if they’re always thinking about online matters.

-• Relationship Issues: Adults may also suffer in their relationships if they spend too much time on the internet.
+• Relationship Issues: Adults may also suffer in their relationships if they dedicate too much time to the internet.

-• Inability to Spend Time Away from Internet Devices: Like teens, they’ll find it hard to spend any length of time away from their computer or phones.
+• Inability to Spend Time Away from Internet Devices: Like teens, they’ll find it hard to experience any length of time away from their computers or phones.

 How Does Being Chronically Online Affect Mental Health?